rodrigonso/bubbly-ops-react/README.md

 Dashboard web application created to optimize the management workflow, as well as provide users with important decision-making data.

-For non-admin users, the application becomes a full fledge job managemnent system.
+For non-admin users, the application becomes a full fledge job management system.
 Employees can track their progress, see their earnings and complete jobs all via the application.

 This application includes: